viceroyvonsalsa/FP1/README.md

 ![test image](/testimage.png?raw=true "test image")

-You must provide credit to any borrowed images.
+You must provide credit to the source for any borrowed images.

 Code should be delivered in two ways: